 There was also a Monte Carlo Blue M5 being used to drive around the BMW track in the exhibit hall, as well as the F10 M5 Safety Car.

-The Alpine White M5 was paired with a gorgeous Sakhir Orange interior with black piano trim, and optional enhanced seats.
-Each M5 featured blue brakes, which are standard
+The Alpine White M5 was paired with a gorgeous Sakhir Orange interior with black piano trim, … CONTINUED

 Here’s the full feature video we’ve anxiously been waiting for since yesterday: The BMW M5 Green Hell Drive and Fly event.
 M-Power.com invited six lucky BMW M enthusiasts to drive and experience the all-new BMW M5 on the Ring earlier this month.
 This video captured their experience.

 We’ve also added some photos showing the making of this video.
 Enjoy!

 As we reported earlier, M-Power.com offered a unique chance to drive the all-new 2012 BMW M5 before its market launch.
 This event took place earlier this month on the Nürburgring and six happy enthusiasts from all over the world were invited.